-Georgia is participating in a volunteer-based, nationwide acoustic survey effort to collect long-term data about bats.
+Georgia is participating in two volunteer-based, nationwide acoustic survey efforts to collect long-term data about bats.

 The state is home to 16 species of bats.
 All of them eat insects exclusively and use echolocation to navigate, communicate and find food.
 Echolocation calls can be recorded and used to identify bats.

 Volunteers are needed for both the ongoing GA DNR Mobile Acoustic Route Project (routes run once in June and once in July) and the new Georgia NABat Project (routes run twice in one week in June or July).
 Please review the information below to determine if any routes are available in your area.

 GA DNR Mobile Acoustic Route Volunteer Project